startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 THESE ARE HARMAN'S PERSONAL SET OF PARADIGMS/ INTERVIEW NOTES:

+-68) Counting clouds by removing and growing as an alternative DFS:

+    Given a 2D grid skyMap composed of '1's (clouds) and '0's (clear sky), count the number of clouds.
+A cloud is surrounded by clear sky, and is formed by connecting adjacent clouds horizontally or vertically.
+    You can assume that all four edges of the skyMap are surrounded by clear sky.

+    Example

+    For

+    skyMap = [['0', '1', '1', '0', '1'],
+            ['0', '1', '1', '1', '1'],
+            ['0', '0', '0', '0', '1'],
+            ['1', '0', '0', '1', '1']]
+    the output should be
+    countClouds(skyMap) = 2;

+    def countClouds(skyMap):
+        if not skyMap or not skyMap[0]:
+            return 0
+        m, n = len(skyMap), len(skyMap[0])
+        ones = {(i, j) for i in range(m) for j in range(n) if skyMap[i][j] == '1'}
+        cc = 0
+        while ones:
+            active = {ones.pop()}
+            while active:
+                ones -= active
+                nxt_active = set()
+                for x, y in active:
+                    for dx, dy in ((-1,0), (1,0), (0,-1), (0,1)):
+                        if 0 <= x+dx < m and 0 <= y + dy < n and \
+                            (x+dx, y+dy) in ones:
+                            nxt_active.add((x+dx, y+dy))
+                active = nxt_active
+            cc += 1
+        return cc

+-67) Lazy updates to build faster data structures (aka min stack extended ):

+        Similar hill finding question from IMC oa:
+        Techniques: for stack 2.0, where we create a stack but we can also increment alll elements below index i by a value

+        -> implement push, pop, increment(index i, value v) you use 2 stacks, and we do LAZY updates.
+Similar to min stack.
+        When we access an element that should have been increment. add stack value + increment stack value.
+        When we increment we only save it at index i. not [0...i] with for loop to do O(1) lookup, push, pop, increment.
+And when we pop that index, assign to index i-1.

+        THE IDEA IS: -> look at the very specific constraints of problem and solve for only what it is asking. nothing more (which allows you to simplify and improve solutions).

+        Try to solve by being as LAZY as possible, and keeping track of critical indexes.
+        Do it similar to how you as a lazy human would solve it IRL.

+        By waiting to do operations until it is necessary -> and being GREEDY and smart about how to update the state of the problem for only the next state[and just the next state], and not all states, we optimized stack 2.0.

+-66)  Hill finding w/ stacks and queues and lazy updates in data structures:

+        '''
+        Given an array a composed of distinct elements, find the next larger element for each element of the array, i.e. the first element to the right that is greater than this element, in the order in which they appear in the array, and return the results as a new array of the same length.
+If an element does not have a larger element to its right, put -1 in the appropriate cell of the result array.

+        Example

+        For a = [6, 7, 3, 8], the output should be
+        nextLarger(a) = [7, 8, 8, -1]

+        '''
+        # use queue.
+        '''
+        HILL FINDING WITH CRITICAL INDEXES + LAZINESS LECTURE.
+        KEEP TRACK OF KEY POINTS ONLY IN QUEUE/STACK.
+        NO WASTE IN QUEUE, JUST WHAT WE NEED.
+        AKA hill finding.
+        '''

+        def nextLarger(a):
+            st = []
+            res = []

+            for i in range(len(a)-1, -1, -1):
+                val = a[i]
+                while len(st) > 0:
+                    if a[i] > st[-1]:
+                        st.pop()
+                    else:
+                        break
+                if len(st) == 0:
+                    res.append(-1)
+                else:
+                    res.append(st[-1])
+                st.append(val)
+            return res[::-1]

+-65) REGEX REVIEW USAGE:

+    You categorize strings into three types: good, bad, or mixed.
+If a string has 3 consecutive vowels or 5 consecutive consonants, or both, then it is categorized as bad.
+Otherwise it is categorized as good.
+Vowels in the English alphabet are ["a", "e", "i", "o", "u"] and all other letters are consonants.

+    The string can also contain the character ?, which can be replaced by either a vowel or a consonant.
+This means that the string "?aa" can be bad if ? is a vowel or good if it is a consonant.
+This kind of string is categorized as mixed.

+    Implement a function that takes a string s and returns its category: good, bad, or mixed.

+    def classifyStrings(s):
+        if re.search(r"[aeiou]{3}|[^aeiou?]{5}", s):
+            return "bad"
+        if "?" not in s:
+            return "good"
+        a = classifyStrings(s.replace("?", "a", 1))
+        b = classifyStrings(s.replace("?", "b", 1))
+        return "mixed" if a != b else a

 -64) Bomber DP or is the DP just precomputation below? you should check: